Onyeami/tourismabia/README.md

 ## The Design of the Website

+1. Colour Scheme
-- The colour scheme used is orange and white.
+   - The colour scheme used are orange and white.

+2. Typography
    - The typography used is Arial font, being the main font and sans serif as the fall-back font.

+3. Layout
+   - The company logo was positioned at the top left of the page.
+There are five navigational tabs at the top right of the page.
+     The background colour was white and the font colour being black.
+The testimonial section was rectangular in shape with a longer length.
+     The pictures of the customers were in a circular shape.

+## Wireframes

 - The features are interactive elements and are responsive on all device sizes.